 3.1.1 Plant Height (cm)

 The data on growth-attributing traits are summarized in Table 1.
 During the course of the study, it was observed that plant height increased progressively following germination, reaching its peak around 80 days after sowing (DAS).
-Highest values for plant height (160.70 cm) was recorded with the application of Nano Urea (4 ml/l) + Zinc (25 kg/ha) in (Treatment 9) which was found to be statistically Significant.
+Highest values for plant height (160.70 cm) was recorded with the application of Nano Urea (4 ml/l) + Zinc (25 kg/ha) in (Treatment 9) which was found to be statistically significant.

-Significant and higher plant height was observed with application of Nano urea (4 ml/l) might be due to increasing dose of nano urea increase cell division, cell metabolism and growth of cells.
+This observation might be due to increasing dose of nano urea which increased cell division, cell metabolism and growth of cells.
 Similar result was reported by Singh et al. (2019).
-Further, significantly higher plant height was observed with application of Zinc (25kg/ha) it may be due to zinc is an activator of plant nutrients and plays an important role in growth and metabolism of microorganisms, where Zinc element is present in the enzyme system as co-factor and mental activator of many enzymes, and this improvement in plant height.
+Further, significantly higher plant height was observed with application of Zinc (25kg/ha) it may be due to the role of zinc as an activator of plant nutrients and in growth and metabolism of microorganisms.
+Where Zinc element is present in the enzyme system as co-factor and mental activator of many enzymes, and this improvement in plant height.
 Similar finding was also reported by Vankatakrishnan et al. (2003).

 3.1.2 Dry Weight

-Dry weight (54.45 g) was recorded with the application of Nano Urea (4 ml/l/) + Zinc (25 kg/ha) in (Treatment 9).
-However, (Treatment 5) Nano Urea (3 ml/l) + Zinc (20 kg/ha),(treatment 6) Nano Urea (3 ml/l) + Zinc (25 kg/ha), treatment 7 Nano Urea (4 ml/l) + Zinc (15 kg/ha),treatment 8 Nano Urea (4 ml/l) + Zinc (20 kg/ha) was found statistically at par with (Treatment 9) Nano Urea (4 ml/l) + Zinc (25 kg/ha).
+The highest dry weight (54.45 g) was recorded with the application of Nano Urea (4 ml/l/) + Zinc (25 kg/ha) in (Treatment 9).
+However, the dry weights recorded from (Treatment 5) Nano Urea (3 ml/l) + Zinc (20 kg/ha),(treatment 6) Nano Urea (3 ml/l) + Zinc (25 kg/ha), treatment 7 Nano Urea (4 ml/l) + Zinc (15 kg/ha),treatment 8 Nano Urea (4 ml/l) + Zinc (20 kg/ha) were found to be statistically at par with (Treatment 9) Nano Urea (4 ml/l) + Zinc (25 kg/ha).

-Significant and higher dry weight was observed with application of Nano Urea (4 ml/) be enhanced the biomass production was attributed to better nitrogen uptake and photosynthetic efficiency and short dry weight at silking increased 12.4% compared to traditional urea-only treatments.
+Application of Nano Urea (4 ml/) enhanced the biomass production which could be attributed to better nitrogen uptake and photosynthetic efficiency. and short dry weight at silking increased 12.4% compared to traditional urea-only treatments.
 Foliar application at the leaf stage and tasseling.
 (Ramesh et.al.
 (2021).

 The increased dry matter was positively correlated with higher grain yield.
 Noted increase in stem and total leaf area.
 Dry matter accumulation per plant was higher by 10.8% over RDF alone.
 Foliar spray of Nano urea (4 ml/l) at knee height and tasseling stages.
 (Gupta et.al.2022)